AdobeDocs/campaign-classic.en/help/platform/using/adobe-analytics-connector.md

 ## Setting up the integration {#setting-up-the-integration}

+>[!IMPORTANT]
+>
+> For Hybrid and On-Premise implementations, make sure to follow the provisioning steps detailed in this [page](../../platform/using/adobe-analytics-connector-provisioning.md).

 To set up the Data connector, you must connect to your Adobe Campaign instance and perform the following operations:

 1. [Configure your Conversion variables and Success events](#configure-conversion-success)